 MECHANISM OF INJURY

-Anterior TMJ dislocation may occur with trauma, but most often follows extreme opening of the mouth during eating, yawning, laughing, singing, vomiting, or dental treatment [1,2].
-Dislocation also can result from dystonic reactions to drugs .
-Symmetric mandibular dislocation is most common, but unilateral dislocation with the jaw deviating to the opposite side also can occur.
+Anterior TMJ dislocation commonly follows extreme opening of the mouth (eg, during eating, yawning, laughing, singing, kissing, vomiting, or dental treatment) and less often occurs after trauma [1-3].
+Dislocation also can result from dystonic reactions to drugs, seizures, or tetanus infection [4,5].
+In addition, iatrogenic dislocation during anesthesia induction and upper endoscopy have been described [6,7].
+Symmetric mandibular dislocation is most common, but unilateral dislocation with the jaw deviating to the opposite side can also occur.

 Superior and posterior dislocations of the TMJ are rare and usually associated with trauma .
 Superior dislocations occur in association with mandibular fossa fractures.
 Posterior dislocations may be associated with disruption of the external auditory canal or fracture of the temporal plate.